averykhoo/recipes/recipes/confectionery/chocolate-water-mousse.md

 Notes:

-* The chocolate will thicken all of a sudden, so do watch for this and remove from the ice bath as soon as you see this happening, lest it’ll turn hard and clumpy if left to cool too much.
-Don’t worry if this happens though, just heat the bowl over a water bath/bain-marie, stir, and the mousse will come together again!
+* The chocolate will thicken all of a sudden, so do watch for this and remove from the ice bath as soon as you see this happening, lest it'll turn hard and clumpy if left to cool too much.
+Don't worry if this happens though, just heat the bowl over a water bath/bain-marie, stir, and the mousse will come together again!
 * If the chocolate mixture doesn't contain enough fat, it won't whip into a foam.
   Melt the mixture again over a bain marie and add more chocolate.